Erica Henderson: Career

 During the break between her junior and sophomore year in college, Henderson worked as an intern for World Leaders Entertainment, where she worked on the third season of the animated television series Venture Bros.
 She began her work on that program doing storyboards for animatics, which involved preparing backgrounds by converting background artist Denny Finkel's line drawings into Flash animation so that they could then be sent to Korea to be painted.
 It was her first time using a Cintiq drawing tablet.
 That season would later premiere in June 2008.

 The following year, during the break between her sophomore and junior year, Henderson worked on the live-action film Underdog, which was released in 2007.
 Henderson contributed guest comics to Sluggy Freelance in 2007 and 2008.

 Henderson later worked as an art director in the video game industry.

 Henderson illustrated Marvel Comics' Squirrel Girl for its first 37 issues before leaving the series in March 2018, although she continued to illustrate the series' covers.
-Graeme Virtue of The Guardian praised her artwork on the series, saying, "The real selling point is the gorgeous, cartoon-influenced art by Erica Henderson, which looks like nothing else Marvel is putting out at the moment".
+Graeme Virtue of The Guardian praised her artwork on the series, describing it as "gorgeous" and better than the other contents produced by Marvel at the time.

 Henderson reunited with Squirrel Girl writer Ryan North to create a YA graphic novel titled Danger and Other Unknown Risks.
 This graphic novel was described as a "dystopian fantasy" and was published in April 2023 by Penguin Teen.

+Since 2025, Henderson has been writing a new series titled Harley and Ivy: Life and Crimes, telling the beginning of the romantic relationship between the titular characters, Harley Quinn (Harleen Quinzel) and Poison Ivy (Pamela Lilian Isley).
+Batman: The Animated Series (1992–1995), which she grew up watching, is one of her inspirations for this project.
+Landon Kuhlmann of AIPT Comics complimented it as a lighthearted but intimate romantic story with "stunning" artworks and good structural design (including font choices).